Sea Rescue - Planning & Research

 RNLI History

-For a comprehensive overview of RNLI’s remarkable history and modern operations, watch RNLI: 200 Years of Saving Lives at Sea.
+For an overview of RNLI’s history and modern operations, watch RNLI: 200 Years of Saving Lives at Sea.

 Deciding on the type of rescue vessel to model: